Have you ever wanted to step into a movie scene? Start in these places!

 Image: Martin Zenker

 Those colorful Victorian houses from Full House are not just TV magic.
 You can find them facing Alamo Square Park, where visitors often sit on the grass and admire the view.
 It feels relaxed and familiar, especially if you grew up watching the opening credits.
-The Tanner house itself sits a short walk away for the truly devoted.
+The Tanner house itself sits a short walk away for truly devoted fans.

 Jurassic Park - Hanapepe Valley, Kauai